 Additional Recent Recognition

-Mr. Farhang is a Lecturer in Law at USC Gould School of Law, where he co-teaches on federal criminal law issues.
+Mr. Farhang is a Lecturer in Law at USC Gould School of Law, where he has co-taught a course on federal criminal law issues.
 He also is a past member of the California State Bar’s Federal Courts Committee and the Executive Committee of the Los Angeles County Bar Association’s Litigation Section.
 Mr. Farhang also serves on the board of directors of the Children’s Law Center, a nonprofit child advocacy organization that represents all of the nearly 33,000 children in Los Angeles and Sacramento Counties who come under the jurisdiction of juvenile dependency courts.
 At Gibson Dunn, Mr. Farhang is a member of the firm’s Associate Compensation Committee.